astriaorg/docs/docs/tutorials/run-local-rollup-and-sequencer.md

 cast w new
 ```

-Open the `geth-genesis-local.json` file in your Geth repo and update the
+Open the `dev/geth-genesis-local.json` file in the `astria-geth` repo and update the
 `"alloc"` account with the new address you just created, as well as updating the
 `"chainId"` and `"astriaRollupName"` to something of your choosing: